xiaoyu2006/YACE/README.md

 ## What's included
 - `QChip8`: Executable for the emulator using Qt.
 - `CChip8`: Core chip8 emulator for calculation only.
+Provided as a dynamic library.
-- `CChip8Tests`: Tests for `CChip8` using QtTest.
+- `CPUTests`: Tests for `CChip8` using QtTest.

 ## How to build